rwooster/half/README.txt

     NaNs, this means operations on halfs are not specified to trap on signalling NaNs (though they may, see last point).

-  - Though arithmetic operations are internally rounded to single-precision using the underlying single-precision implementation's current rounding mode, those values are then converted to half-precision using the default half-precision rounding mode (changed by defining 'HALF_ROUND_STYLE' accordingly).
-This mixture of rounding modes is also the reason why 'std::numeric_limits<half>::round_style' may actually return 'std::round_indeterminate' when half- and single-precision rounding modes don't match.

   - Because of internal truncation it may also be that certain single-precision NaNs will be wrongly converted to half-precision infinity, though this is very unlikely to happen, since most single-precision implementations don't